 Why did Maiden take a musical left turn after the worldwide success of Seventh Son Of A Seventh Son?
 Why did their first 1990s album sound so different when everyone in the band was happy with the final album of the 1980s?
 Why did Adrian Smith leave the band?
 How did Janick Gers come to join in his place?

-These and other questions will be discussed in this brand new instalment of our series on the history of Iron Maiden, and it will be put in the context of 5 major CHANGES that swept Maiden in 1990.
+These and other questions will be discussed in this instalment of our series on the history of Iron Maiden, and it will be put in the context of 5 major CHANGES that swept Maiden in 1990.

 …AND WILL I TRANSCEND?